github/codeql/docs/codeql/codeql-language-guides/basic-query-for-cpp-code.rst

 Basic query for C and C++ code
 ==============================

-Learn to write and run a simple CodeQL query using LGTM.
+Learn to write and run a simple CodeQL query using Visual Studio Code with the CodeQL extension.

+.. include:: ../reusables/setup-to-run-queries.rst

 About the query
 ---------------